moderndatacompany/dataos.info/docs/resources/stacks/benthos/recipes/fetching_data_from_stock_data_api_using_benthos.md

-# Stock Data API to Icebase
+# Fetching Data from Stock Data API using Benthos

 Here's a more detailed step-by-step guide to fetching data from the Stock data API using Benthos: